martian-yan/Massive_Blast_Pipeline/README.md

 ## Result

 The final result is in the `result` folder, including:

   - `protein_alleles.aln`: all the protein alleles,
   - `protein_alignment.clustal`: an `clustalw` alignment of all the protein alleles,
   - `protein_top10.aln`: top 10 protein alleles with most appearance,
   - `protein_alignment_top10.clustal`: an `clustalw` alignment of top 10 protein alleles,
   - `summary.tsv`: a summary of the protein type of each sequence.

 ## Todo

 The planned updates in the future:

   - [ ] Use `--conda` feature of `SnakeMake` to automatically install dependencies,
   - [ ] Support get all queries from a single folder rather than config the path one by one,
-    - [ ] Support use [`Last`](http://last.cbrc.jp/) rather than `Diamond`, `Last` is another sequence comparison program which is faster and can recognise frameshift mutation.
+  - [ ] Support use [`Last`](http://last.cbrc.jp/) rather than `Diamond`, `Last` is another sequence comparison program which is faster and can recognise frameshift mutations.